SpenceKonde/AVR-Guidance/UPDI/jtag2updi.md

 * The CP2102 does not, by default, support any speeds between 256kbaud and 460800 baud - but a free configuration utility from Silicon Labs enables customization of the baud rates in each range of requested speeds (though unfortunately, you can't define those ranges).
 I reconfigured mine for 345600 baud for development of with the Dx-series parts, which don't work at 460800, and did not bother to set it back to factory settings just to fill in the table; I would expect to see approximately 10kb/s and 15kb/s write speeds and around 26kb/s read speed.

 #### Observations on Speed
 The following is based on the numbers above, test data not included, as well as examination of oscilloscope trace.
-Note that the 460800 baud data for the Dx-series is not directly comparable as it uses blocksize to artificially slow the writes to prevent overrunning the buffer which the chip empties at a constant rate.
+Note that the 460800 baud data for the Dx-series is not directly comparable as it uses blocksize to artificially slow the writes to prevent overrunning the buffer on the target (which is barely a buffer) which the chip empties at a constant rate.

 Approximately, write time can be modeled as:
 T = ceil(size / pagesize) * C + size / (baud in bits/sec / 12 bits/byte)